Battle of Jenkins' Ferry: Aftermath

 Despite some Confederate disappointment in not destroying, through casualties or capture, most of the U.S. forces engaged in the Red River Campaign, the Confederates had a considerable tactical victory.
 The Federals lost over 8,000 men in the Red River Campaign, including the Camden Expedition, and returned to their starting points at the end of it.
 The Confederates lost about 6,500.
 The Confederates captured 57 artillery pieces, about a thousand wagons, most of them loaded, and 3,500 horses and mules.
 Sophronia Smith Hunt, who disguised herself as a soldier, lost her first soldier husband there.

 As Shelby Foote noted, the Confederates also gained a strategic victory in the Red River Campaign.
 They were able to delay the return of Brigadier-General Andrew Smith's 10,000-man force to Major-General Sherman's army for use in the Atlanta campaign.
 Also, about 20,000 Confederate soldiers from Alabama were able to reinforce General Joe Johnston in his defense against Sherman.
 Otherwise, these forces might have been engaged in Alabama had Banks attacked Mobile, Alabama, as Lieutenant-General Grant would have preferred, rather than attempt to take Shreveport under Halleck's plan.
+(Note: Shelby Foote stated, in fairness to Banks, that even Banks would have preferred to move against Mobile rather than against Shreveport.)
 The United States Army tied up significant forces in the Red River Campaign and lost significant numbers of artillery pieces, wagons, mules and supplies that could have been used in the more decisive campaigns further east.
 However, Kirby Smith could not get his forces back to Alexandria in time for a further attempt to capture or destroy Banks's force.
 The disruption and retreat of Federal forces in Arkansas also cleared the way for Price's 1864 invasion of Missouri.
 Ultimately that campaign provided no long-term benefit to the Confederates, who were driven out of Missouri again after the Battle of Westport and the consequent offensive by U.S. cavalry under Major-General Alfred Pleasonton, which defeated the Confederates in four battles in five days following the battle of Westport.